 “Is a smaller, dynamic company my ideal work setting, or do I prefer the structure of a larger corporation or government agency?”

-Regardless of setting, the LNC field offers endless opportunities for professional growth and development.
+Regardless of the setting, the LNC field offers endless opportunities for professional growth and development.
 According to the AALNC, potential work environments for the LNC include:

 - Business and industry legal departments